athemelis/obsidian/obsidian_hierarchy_state.md

-# Obsidian Vault Organization Project State
+# Obsidian Vault Hierarchy and Organization - Project State Document

 ## Project Overview
 You're building a hierarchical organization system for your Obsidian vault using frontmatter YAML properties, Dataview, and DataviewJS queries.